PieterScheffers/kingdomcome-modder/README.md

 - Write mods to a temporary folder
 - Read XML into a DomDocument model and write it back to XML
 - Create some methods to easily modify DomDocument model
+- Modify files in the order of the plugin.files array
+- Apply plugins in the order of plugin.order (higher is later) (default: 500)

 ## Roadmap (TODO)
 - Backup old mods in Kingdom Come Mods folder and install new ones